 On April 2, 2020, the U.S. Department of Health and Human Services (HHS), Office for Civil Rights (OCR) announced that, effective immediately, it will be halting enforcement of certain HIPAA provisions in order to enable state and federal public health authorities and emergency operations... ›California Attorney General Issues 2nd Set of Modified Draft CCPA Regulations

-By: Mary Race, Marian A. Waldmann Agarwal and Kristen J. Mathews
+By: Mary Race and Marian A. Waldmann Agarwal

 On Wednesday, March 11, 2020, the California Attorney General’s office published a 2nd set of modifications to the draft regulations under the California Consumer Privacy Act (“CCPA”).
 These still are not the Attorney General’s final CCPA regulations but rather further modified draft regulations that... ›Cybersecurity Tips in the Age of Remote-Work Arrangements